LuanderFarias/hackclub-theme/README.md

 ## Installation

-The hackclub theme is not disponible in vscode marketplace yet... so to download and use hackclub you need to did it by yourself 💪
+The hackclub theme is not disponible in vscode-marketplace yet... so to download and use hackclub theme you need to download and configure it yourself 💪

 To install the hackclub theme follow the steps: